A high-resolution view of the filament of gas between Abell 399 and Abell 401 from the Atacama Cosmology Telescope and MUSTANG-2: Some Details on the Noise Covariance Estimates

 We do a similar test in which we take the residuals from the \modmesa, add a false, additional residual to the centre of the map to simulate a fit with no bridge component, and then compare that to the original residuals.
 By construction, this simulation has no difference in the residuals in the tapered region.
 In this case, $W$ remains fairly flat as $N_{\mathrm{apod}}$ is varied between 0 and 59, as expected, though the corresponding $\sigma$ does smoothly change by ${\sim}5\%$ in this range, perhaps due to decreased scale-mixing as the apodization improves.
 We also confirm that the smoothing scale of 3 is a reasonable choice by running this simulation with different smoothings.
 (For \Planck-only, we find a similar result.)

 Summarising the foregoing, the statistics we quote in Secs.~\ref{ssec:stats}--\ref{ssec:model_comparison} are valid for a region of about $100\times100\,\si{\arcmin\squared}$ (i.e., the area within the apodized edges) centred on A399--401, and appear to be robust to within a few percent to modest changes in this effective area as well as to the choice of smoothing of the covariance estimate.
+This translates to uncertainties of ${\sim}0.2\sigma$ in the preference for the models with bridges over the \modnobridge, and uncertainties of ${\sim}1{-}2$ in the AIC parameter $\Delta_i$.

 As a final check of the robustness of our method, we take the best-fit \modmesa model and fit its amplitude to the seven (five) fields used for the noise covariance:

 where $\mathbf{m}$ is the map of the model, $M$ is the covariance estimate and $\mathbf{c}_i$ is the $i^{\mathrm{th}}$ field used in the covariance estimate.
 If $\mathbf{c}_i$ are true realisations of the covariance represented by $M$, then the mean of $a_i$ should be zero and their variance should be close to $\mathbf{m}^T M^{-1} \mathbf{m}$.
 Performing this test, we find variances that agree with the expectation to 5\% (12\%), which seems acceptable given the small sample size.